mstksg/inCode/copy/entries/verified-instances.md

 You can convert a `g :: a ~> b` back into a regular old `g :: a -> b` using `Apply`, or its convenient infix synonym `@@`, like `g @@ (x :: a) :: b`

-The singletons library provides `type Family Id a where Id a = a`, but we can't pass in `Id` directly into `Fmap`.
+The singletons library provides `type family Id a where Id a = a`, but we can't pass in `Id` directly into `Fmap`.
 We have to pass in its "defunctionalized" encoding, `IdSym0 :: TyFun a a -> Type`.